-Schools may teach factual information about religion, such as the role of religion in the settlement of the colonies in history class or the religious makeup of countries in a geography or social studies class.
-It is generally not coercion to have to learn facts about religion.

-You can even use some religious materials, like the Bible, if your reason for doing so is pedagogical and nonreligious.
-For example, it would be okay to use the Bible to help explain certain biblical allegories in English class, or as a text to compare with others in an ancient history class.
+Schools may teach factual information about religion, such as including in a history class the role of religion in the settlement of the American colonies or teaching in a geography or social-studies class the religious makeup of countries.
+It is generally not impermissible coercion to have students learn facts about religion.
+You can even use some religious materials, like the Bible, as part of literary and historic instruction, if you present the material objectively and do not attempt to introduce religious teachings.
+For example, it would be okay to use the Bible to help explain certain biblical allegories in English class, or as a text to compare with others in an ancient-history class.

-But the public schools and their teachers must not teach that a particular religion is true (or not true) or that religious doctrines or beliefs are factual, nor may they encourage students to practice a particular religion or reward or punish them for doing so.
+But the public schools and their teachers must not teach that a particular religion is true (or not true) or that religious doctrines or beliefs are factual.
+Nor may they encourage students to practice a particular religion or reward or punish them for doing so.
 For instance, a school could not legally tell students that God helped Moses part the Red Sea, that Jesus was resurrected, or that Mohammed was visited by an angel.
 And public schools are not allowed to teach creationism or intelligent design, because those ideas are fundamentally religious explanations for the beginning of life.

-&lt;sup>2 The same basic structure generally applies to most student speech.
+2 The same basic structure generally applies to most student speech.
 For instance, students may engage in protests or political speech so long as they don't disrupt the school's activities and aren't harassing other students.

-The same rules apply to other school events and activities, such as assemblies, school plays, and field trips to houses of worship or other places, like the Museum of the Bible or Creationism Museum, that communicate religious messages.
+The same rules apply to other school events and activities, such as assemblies, school plays, and field trips.

 Music classes generally also follow the same rules.
-Religious songs may be used in a school choir, for example, but only if they are chosen for nonreligious reasons, the performance as a whole is not overwhelmed by religious songs, and students are allowed to opt out of singing religious songs without penalty.
+Religious songs may be used in a school choir program, for example, but only if (i) they have pedagogical value for musical instruction, (ii) the performance as a whole is not dominated by religious songs, and (iii) students are allowed to opt out of singing religious songs without penalty.